jensenpat/wordsearch/README.md

 - 82 fun word search puzzles packed with nostalgia

-- Color themes: pick what is easy on your eyes (red, green, blue and black)
+- Color themes: pick what is easy on your eyes (red, green, purple, blue and black)

 - Plays on your favorite operating systems